Fundamental Distortion Limits of Analog-to-Digital Compression: Pulse-Code Modulation

-\begin{example}[PSD of unbounded support] Consider the PSD $S_\Omega(f)$ of the Gauss-Markov process $X_\Omega(\cdot)$ of \eqref{eq:psd_gaussmarkov}.
-Since the support of $S_\Omega(f)$ is unbounded, there exists a non-zero sampling error $\underline{\mmse}(f_s)$ for any finite sampling rate $f_s$ and therefore the argument in Proposition \ref{prop:sub_nyquist} does not hold.
-Nevertheless, as can be seen in Fig.~\ref{fig:various_PSD}, there still exists an optimal sampling frequency $f_s^\star$ that balances the two trends is discussed Subsection~\ref{subsec:optimal_frequency_pcm}. \end{example}
+\begin{example}[PSD of unbounded support] Consider the PSD $S_\Omega(f)$ of the Gauss-Markov process $X_\Omega(\cdot)$ in Example~\ref{ex:GaussMarkov1}.
+Since $X_\Omega(f)$ is not bandlimited, Corollary~\ref{cor:optimal_sampling_rate_PCM} does not hold.
+Nevertheless, as can be seen in Fig.~\ref{fig:various_PSD}, there exists an optimal sampling rate $f_s^\star$ that balances the two trends as explained in Subsection~\ref{subsec:optimal_frequency_pcm}. \end{example}

-We can compare $f_s^\star$ in each of the examples above to the minimal sampling rate $f_{DR}(R)$ that achieves the quadratic distortion-rate function of a Gaussian process with the same PSD, given by Theorem~\ref{thm:main_result}.
-In the case of the PSD $S_\Lambda(f)$ in \eqref{eq:psd_traingle}, the exact relation between $f_{DR}$ and $R$ was derived in Example~\ref{ex:triangle}.
-We plot $f_s^\star$ and the corresponding $f_{DR}$ in Fig.~\ref{fig:f_DR_triangle}, as a function of $R$.
-It can be seen that $f_s^\star$ is smaller than $f_{DR}$, where both approach $2f_B$ as $R$ increases.
-In the case of the PSD $S_\Omega(f)$ in \eqref{eq:psd_gaussmarkov}, the relation between $f_{DR}$ and $R$ is given by \eqref{eq:fDR_R_GaussMarkov}.
-This is plotted together with $f_s^\star$ versus $R$ in Fig.~\ref{fig:f_DR_Gauss}.
-Note that since $S_\Omega(f)$ is not bandlimited, $f_{DR}$ is not bounded in $R$ since there is no sampling rate that guarantees perfect reconstruction for this signal.